DataDog/integrations-extras/nomad/README.md

 ## Overview

-Gather health metrics from your Nomad clusters.
+Gather metrics from your Nomad clusters to:

+* Visualize and monitor cluster performance
+* Alert on cluster health and availability

 ## Setup